wp-plugins/waterwoo-pdf/readme.txt

 Tags: book, copyright, digital, ebook, ecommerce, e-commerce, file, marca de agua, pdf, plugin, property, protection, publishing, security, signature, watermark, watermarking, woocommerce
 Requires at least: 3.7
 Tested up to: 4.1
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Protect your intellectual property!
 WaterWoo PDF allows WooCommerce site administrators to apply custom watermarks to PDFs upon sale.

 == Description ==
-WaterWoo PDF is a plugin that adds a watermark to every page of your PDF file(s).
+WaterWoo PDF is a plugin that adds a watermark to every page of your sold PDF file(s).
 The watermark is customizable with font face, font color, font size, placement, and text.
 Not only that, but since the watermark is added when the download button is clicked (either on the customer's order confirmation page or email), the watermark can include customer-specific data such as the customer's first name, last name, and email.
-Your watermark is highly customizable and manipulatable.
+Your watermark is highly customizable and manipulatable, practically magic!

 **Features:**

 * Watermark only designated PDF downloads (as specified by you), or *all* PDF downloads from your site
 * Files do not need to be in a specific directory
-* Watermark can be moved on the page, allowing for different paper sizes (such as letter, A4, legal, etc)
+* Super customizable placement: watermark can be moved all over the page, allowing for different paper sizes (such as letter, A4, legal, etc)
 * Watermark is applied to **all** pages of **every** PDF purchased
 * Watermarks upon click of either the customer's order confirmation page link or email order confirmation link
-* Dynamic customer data inputs (customer first name, last name, and email)
+* Dynamic customer data inputs (customer first name, last name, email, and phone)
 * Choice of font face, color, size and placement (horizontal line of text anywhere on the page).

 **Premium version:**